augustowski/ImageColorization_ADL_W24/README.md

 │   ├── combined_data                           # Data used to extend training data
 │   └── combined_data_bw                        # Data used as a test set
 │
+├── files/                                      # Pictures used in README.md
+│
+├── results/                                    # Model results for the test set │
 ├── wandb_results/                              # Wandb Log Screenshots
 │
 ├── data_web_scraper.ipynb                      # Notebook used to scrape part of the data